-The United States Government (USG), represented by the U.S. Agency for International Development (USAID), is seeking applications from qualified U.S. citizens to provide personal services as an Administrative Program Specialist under a personal services contract, as described in the attached solicitation.
+The United States Government (USG), represented by the U.S. Agency for International Development (USAID), is seeking applications from qualified U.S. citizens to provide personal services as a Program Operations Advisor under a personal services contract, as described in the attached solicitation.